 - Share this link on Facebook.
 You have friends and family members who desperately need of some financial help, and you can be the awesome person who helps them find the answers and solutions they need!

 I can’t wait to see who completes their homework!
-I’ll be watching the comments!
 Be sure to check back next week for the third step in your Budgeting Bootcamp!

 In great faith,

 P.S.
 Like what you read here?
-Just hit the “LIKE” button at the top of the page!
-That will help your Facebook friends find this message!
+Just hit the “SHARE” or “TWEET” button below!
+That will help your friends and followers find this message!